 If you sold any capital assets in those years, such as stocks, you need to report this income as well.
 However, if your goal is to stop penalties and interest from accruing, you can always estimate your income and make a tax payment before receiving a copy of your 1099 or W-2.

 Reduce your tax bill with deductions and exemptions.
 Just because you are filing your return late doesn't mean you forfeit the exemptions and deductions you could have taken.
 If you plan on itemizing deductions, you need to obtain whatever documentation you have that supports each deduction.

 If you don't have this, you can always claim the standard deduction for each of those years.
 You can also reduce your taxable income with exemptions for any dependents you were eligible to claim in the prior years.
 You need the names and Social Security numbers for each dependent you claim.

 Obtain the correct forms and instructions for the specific tax year.
 Your past-due returns must be filed on the original tax forms.
 You can easily access prior year tax forms on the TurboTax website or by contacting the IRS.
 Don't make the mistake of using current year tax forms or you may end up preparing the return again.

 Fill out the forms you need according to the instructions for those forms.
 Since the tax law changes from year to year, it's important that you use the instructions applicable for the tax year you are filing a return for.
 Aside from the confusion it will cause, using the wrong instructions may cause you to underpay or overpay the amount of tax you actually owe.

 Mail your tax return and all supporting documents to the address listed in the instructions.
 Sending your return to the wrong address may delay the time it takes the IRS to process it.
-For easier and faster results, you can complete your prior year return using TurboTax.
+For easier and faster results, you can complete and E-File your prior year return using TurboTax.